 A critical interdisciplinary subject involving historical, sociological, political and legal materials.
-Topics include: an examination of the field of penal practices, the origins and development of prisons; the legal regulation of prisons; attempts to litigate prisoners' rights, the NSW Prisons Act, rules and regulations; the NSW Parole of Prisoners Act and the NSW Royal Commission into Prisons.
+Topics include: an examination of the field of penal practices, the origins and development of prisons; the legal regulation of prisons; attempts to litigate prisoners' rights, NSW legislation relating to prisons and conditional release and the NSW Royal Commission into Prisons.
 The emphasis on different topics may vary from year to year.

-90.181 Law and Medicine
+LAWS1810 Law and Medicine